 The best time to lock in your electricity rates is, of course, when electricity is cheaper.
 This means either autumn or spring.
-In summer and winter, electricity market rates are higher due to people’s increased use of air and heat.
-Planning power consumption during the year at the lowest electricity levels can change your electricity bill if you’re on a variable plan.
+In summer and winter, electricity market rates are higher due to the increased use of air and heat by people.

 Electricity supply costs are changing in minutes.
-Most consumers pay rates based on seasonal electricity costs under variable rates.
-On these, price changes reflect changes in electricity demand, availability of production sources, cost of fuel, and availability of power plants.
+Most consumers, pay rates based on seasonal electricity costs, under variable rates.
+On these, price changes reflect changes in electricity demand, availability of sources of production, cost of fuel, and availability of power plants.
 In the summer, prices are usually high when total demand is high because the increased demand is met with more expensive energy sources.
 But what does this all mean?

 When peak demand is activated, plants that produce this energy get turned on.
-In general, they’re power plants with less capacity, and thus the costs to run them are higher.
+In general, they’re power plants with less capacity and thus the costs to run them is higher.
 We’re sure you’ve seen how – when you have variable rates – electricity rates tend to be cheaper during the night or early mornings.
 This is due to the use of baseload powerplants.